SarenDev/vid-reviewr.py/README.md

 ### For potential contributors or those who want to live on the edge:
 Simply clone, fork or warily observe the "beta-bekr" branch.
 If it gets too unstable for you, fall back to the safety of "master"
+*If "beta-bekr is missing, nothing new is brewin' so just use good-ole "master"*